Julien-R44/bentocache-docs/content/docs/quick_setup.md

 console.log(await bento.get('user:42'))
 ```

-With this setup, your in-memory cache will serve as the first level cache.
+With this setup, your in-memory cache will serve as the first level ( L1 ) cache.
 If an item is stored in the in-memory cache, Bentocache will not fetch it from Redis, allowing for huge speed gains.

 In a multi-instance application, your different in-memory caches will be synchronized using the bus you have configured.
+This way, if an instance updates an item in the cache, the other instances will be notified and will update their local cache.

+If you are running your application on a single instance, you don't need to bother with the bus.

-More information on the [hybrid driver here](./hybrid_driver.md)
+More information on the [multi-tier here](./multi_tier.md)

 ## Next steps